Analysis | A slip in support for Black Lives Matter?

 The reason: White Wisconsinites.
 There was almost no shift among racial minorities, but Whites in the poll moved from 21 points in favor of the movement (59-38) to six points against (45-51).

+The results were similar to a Yahoo/YouGov poll from late July, which showed views of Black Lives Matter at 47 percent positive and 48 percent negative overall.
+It also showed the movement underwater among Whites, 41 percent to 51 percent.

-The numbers were less pronounced in an NPR poll this week, but they also showed lower support than previous polls.
+The decline was less severe in an NPR poll this week, but they also showed lower support than previous polls.
 The poll showed Americans overall supported the Black Lives Matter movement by a 51-30 margin, but White Americans were just 47-41 in favor.

-And finally, a Roanoke College poll of voters in Virginia — a state that has gone blue the last three presidential elections — showed 51 percent overall support for Black Lives Matter, with Whites in favor by a 43-35 margin.
+And finally, a Roanoke College poll of voters in Virginia — a state that has gone blue the past three presidential elections — showed 51 percent overall support for Black Lives Matter, with Whites in favor by a 43-35 margin.

 The numbers are all lower than previous polling on the topic.
 Polls this summer showed record support for Black Lives Matter, including up two two-thirds of Americans supporting it and its aims.
 A Washington Post-ABC News poll last month showed that 63 percent overall supported the movement, including 46 percent who “strongly” supported it.
-Whites supported the movement 54-37 — a 17-point margin not replicated in these more recent polls.
+Whites supported the movement 54-37 — a 17-point margin not replicated in any of these more recent polls.

 FiveThirtyEight also found a recent decline in support for the movement among White Americans, citing other polling.